chef/chef-web-docs/content/chef_compliance_phase.md

 [\[edit on GitHub\]](https://github.com/chef/chef-web-docs/blob/main/content/chef_compliance_phase.md)

-Chef Infra Client's Compliance Phase lets you automatically execute compliance audits and view the results as part of any Chef Infra Client run.
-The Compliance Phase of the Chef Infra Client run replaces the legacy [audit cookbook](https://supermarket.chef.io/cookbooks/audit) and works with your existing audit cookbook attributes, and you can also set it up for new cookbooks.
+Chef Infra Client's compliance phase lets you automatically execute compliance audits and view the results as part of any Chef Infra Client run.
+The compliance phase of the Chef Infra Client run replaces the legacy [audit cookbook](https://supermarket.chef.io/cookbooks/audit) and works with your existing audit cookbook attributes, and you can also set it up for new cookbooks.
 This additional phase gives you the latest compliance capabilities without having to manage cookbook dependencies or juggle versions during Chef Infra Client updates.

-Existing audit cookbook users can migrate to the new Compliance Phase by removing the audit cookbook from their run_list and setting the `node['audit']['compliance_phase']` attribute to `true`.
+Existing audit cookbook users can migrate to the new compliance phase by removing the audit cookbook from their run_list and setting the `node['audit']['compliance_phase']` attribute to `true`.

-The Compliance Phase replaces the `audit cookbook` by integrating InSpec compliance checks into the [Chef Infra Client run]({{< relref "chef_client_overview.md" >}})
+The compliance phase replaces the `audit cookbook` by integrating InSpec compliance checks into the [Chef Infra Client run]({{< relref "chef_client_overview.md" >}})
-The Compliance Phase is designed to run on any node in your system that is set up--or ["bootstrapped"]({{< relref "install_bootstrap" >}})--for a `chef-client` run.
+The compliance phase is designed to run on any node in your system that is set up--or ["bootstrapped"]({{< relref "install_bootstrap" >}})--for a `chef-client` run.

 **New in Chef Infra Client 17.8**

-Once enabled, the Compliance Phase always outputs its results in the CLI on manual runs.
+Once enabled, the compliance phase always outputs its results in the CLI on manual runs.
 The output for automated runs is handled by [reporters]({{< relref "#reporters" >}}).

 ## Upgrade to Compliance Phase from Audit Cookbook

-The Compliance Phase requires Chef Infra Client 17 or higher.
+The compliance phase requires Chef Infra Client 17 or higher.

-If your system is configured to use the `audit cookbook`, make these changes to switch to the Compliance Phase:
+If your system is configured to use the `audit cookbook`, make these changes to switch to the compliance phase:

 1. Set the `node['audit']['compliance_phase']` attribute to `true` through a Policyfile or cookbook attributes file.
 1. Remove the `audit cookbook` from your ['run-list']({{< relref "run_lists.md" >}}).

-1. On your next Chef Infra Client run, you should see the Compliance Phase results.
+1. On your next Chef Infra Client run, you should see the compliance phase results.

 ## Set up the Compliance Phase in new Cookbooks

 ### Enable the Compliance Phase

-The Compliance Phase is enabled by setting the `node['audit']['compliance_phase']` attribute to `true` through cookbook attributes or Policyfiles.
-To enable Compliance Phase using cookbook attributes add the following line to the `attributes/default.rb` file in your cookbook.
+The compliance phase is enabled by setting the `node['audit']['compliance_phase']` attribute to `true` through cookbook attributes or Policyfiles.
+To enable compliance phase using cookbook attributes add the following line to the `attributes/default.rb` file in your cookbook.

 ```ruby
 default['audit']['compliance_phase'] = true